CavitationDetection/HKG/README.md

 ## Updates

-[11.02.2022] For the time being, test code (and some trained models) are being made available.
-Training and other codes will be uploaded in some time.

-[07.03.2022] Adding a citation for a preprinted version.

-[08.03.2022] Adding a link to our paper [arXiv](https://arxiv.org/abs/2202.13245).

-[18.05.2022] Our paper was accepted by the 28TH ACM SIGKDD International Conference on Knowledge Discovery & Data Mining (ACM SIGKDD2022).
+[08.02.2024] Our manuscript was submitted to the 30TH ACM SIGKDD International Conference on Knowledge Discovery & Data Mining (ACM SIGKDD2024).

-[29.08.2022] Our code are all released.
+[18.02.2024] For the time being, some codes are being made available and the full codes will be released when the manuscript is accepted.